Krishna Kumar Mantoo

 Krishan Kumar Mantoo (born 27 February 1977) is an Indian politician from the Bharatiya Janata Party and was sitting MLA from Amnour Vidhan Sabha constituency.
 He was an MLA from Amnour Vidhan Sabha constituency from 2010 to 2015.
 In 2020, he won for the second time from Amnour constituency on the symbol of Bharatiya Janata Party.

 Early life

-Krishan Kumar was born in a Kurmi family.
-His father Laxmi Narayan Singh is a farmer and he belongs to agricultural family.
+Krishan Kumar's father Laxmi Narayan Singh is a farmer and he belongs to agricultural family.
 He belongs to Banauta village, which comes under Parsa police station of Saran district.
 He is also the president of Patel Chhatrawas Nirman Trust, a trust dedicated to build Patel Hostels for students belonging to economically and socially backward class in all districts of Bihar, three hostels have been completed and another two are in progress as of October 2024.